tbembersimeao/redcap-external-modules/docs/official-documentation.md

 ## Developer methods for External Modules

 "External Modules" is a class-based framework for plugins and hooks in REDCap.
 Modules can utilize any of the "REDCap" class methods (e.g., \REDCap::getData), and they also come with many other helpful built-in methods to store and manage settings for a given module.
+The documentation provided on this page will be useful for anyone creating an external module.

+If you have created a module and wish to share it with the REDCap community, you may submit it to the [REDCap External Modules Submission Survey](https://redcap.vanderbilt.edu/surveys/?s=X83KEHJ7EA).
+If your module gets approved after submission, it will become available for download by any REDCap administrator from the [REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/).

 ### Naming a module